Coming Soon

 William Morrow | 9780063337015 | Published June 2, 2026

-The Shipman sisters are returning to their picturesque summer home on the New Hampshire coast for what they believe is a family reunion, the first without their late mother.
+It’s the week after Fourth of July, and the Shipman sisters are returning to their picturesque summer home on the New Hampshire coast for what they believe is a family reunion, the first without their late mother.
 However, their tranquil setting quickly becomes a stage for drama when their father, Calvin, drops the bombshell news that he plans to sell the cherished beach house.
-Mae, the youngest daughter, is distraught, already dealing with her own emotional scars.
-Natalie, the middle sister and social media darling, is equally anxious, especially since her flawless public image is on the verge of imploding.
-Meanwhile, Jordan, the eldest, is ready to be rid of the house so she can tend to her own professional disaster.
-As old memories are stirred up, the arrival of Calvin’s new wife pushes Jordan, Natalie and Mae to decide how far they’re willing to go to preserve the Shipman bond.
+As old memories are stirred up, and the sisters navigate both the packing of the house and their personal crises, the arrival of Calvin’s new wife pushes Jordan, Natalie and Mae to decide how far they’re willing to go to preserve the Shipman bond.

 Grand Central Publishing | 9781538723500 | Published June 2, 2026

-I WANNA BE LOVED BY YOU presents Marilyn in a startling new light.
-It draws upon unpublished letters from Marilyn, Arthur Miller and Joe DiMaggio; case notes and private letters from Monroe’s psychoanalyst, Dr. Ralph Greenson; and unpublished audio recordings from the likes of Jane Russell, Billy Wilder, John Huston, Amy and Milton Greene, housekeeper Eunice Murray (the last person to see Marilyn alive) and many more.
+I WANNA BE LOVED BY YOU presents Marilyn Monroe in a startling new light.
+It draws upon unpublished letters from Marilyn, Arthur Miller and Joe DiMaggio; case notes and private letters from Marilyn’s psychoanalyst, Dr. Ralph Greenson; and unpublished audio recordings from the likes of Jane Russell, Billy Wilder, John Huston, Amy and Milton Greene, housekeeper Eunice Murray, and many more.
 We go behind the scenes of her marriages to teenage sweetheart Jim Dougherty, Joe DiMaggio and Arthur Miller.
 We see Marilyn train with Lee Strasberg at the Actors Studio, working to dismantle the common perception that she was merely a dumb blonde.
-And in the concluding chapters, Wilson dissects what happened on the night Marilyn died after a suspected drug overdose.
+And in the concluding chapters, Andrew Wilson dissects what happened on the night Marilyn died after a suspected drug overdose.

 Minotaur Books | 9781250372338 | Published June 2, 2026